ConfederacyOfGaia/Gaia/zephyrlands.md

 ## Culture

-Gaian culture centers around nature, and the rhythms of day to day life are bound up with the seasons, the harvests, and the moon.
+Zephyran culture centers around nature, and the rhythms of day to day life are bound up with the seasons, the harvests, and the moon.
 These patterns are woven into everyday life.

 The villages are generally on good terms with each other, and trade and travel between them is very common.
 The inhabitants strongly identify with their town or village, rather than the confederacy as a whole.
 Every village maintains an active militia, composed of the human and gnomish adults of the village, that trains every week on the day before market day.